hammy275/immersivemc-bot/README.md

 ## Features

 - If someone sends a Discord invite, kick them and DM them about it.
 If they send another, ban them and DM them about it.
 Doesn't apply to admins in production, and tracking if a user has already been kicked is only done in memory, meaning bot restarts make the bot "forget" about any kicks.
+- A `/tag` command to allow sending premade text to users quickly.